carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 ### Have lightweight change approval processes

-A change approval process based on peer review (code reviews / pair programming) results in a beeter performances than using change approval boards.
+A change approval process based on peer review (code reviews / pair programming) results in a better performance than using change approval boards.

 ### Monitor across application and infrastructure to inform business decisions

-Use monitoring data from instrastructure and applications to drive business decisions.
+Use monitoring data from infrastructure and applications to drive business decisions.

 ### Check system health proactively